Terminal Station (film): Production

 The film is based on the story Stazione Termini by Cesare Zavattini.
 Truman Capote was credited with writing the entire screenplay, but later claimed to have written only two scenes.
 The film was an international coproduction between De Sica's own company and the Hollywood producer David O. Selznick, who commissioned it as a vehicle for his wife, Jennifer Jones.
 The production of the film was troubled from the very beginning.
 Carson McCullers was originally chosen to write the screenplay, but Selznick replaced her with a series of writers, including Paul Gallico, Alberto Moravia and Capote.
-Disagreements ensued between De Sica and Selznick, and during production, Selznick would write 40- and 50-page letters to De Sica, who did could not read English.
+Disagreements ensued between De Sica and Selznick, and during production, Selznick would write 40- and 50-page letters to De Sica, who could not read English.
 Montgomery Clift sided with De Sica in his disputes with Selznick, claiming that Selznick wanted the film to look like a slick little love story, while De Sica wanted to depict a ruined romance.

 During filming, Jones was distracted and saddened by the recent death of her former husband, actor Robert Walker, and badly missed her two sons, who were at school in Switzerland.
 She had been married to Selznick less than two years at that point, and they were having difficulties in the marriage.

+The movie was the feature debut of Richard Beymer.

-The original 1953 Italian release of the film ran 89 minutes, but it was later reedited by Selznick down to 64 minutes.
+The original 1953 Italian release of the film ran for 89 minutes, but it was later reedited by Selznick down to 64 minutes.
 This was too short to qualify it as a feature film, so Selznick hired singer Patti Page and James Wong Howe filmed her singing the songs "Indiscretion" and "Autumn in Rome" on a soundstage.
 This unrelated "overture" footage was inserted at the beginning of the film, before the credits, extending its running time to 72 minutes.
 He also added additional close-ups and insert shots of Jones and Clift, directed by Oswald Morris.
 Selznick released this version in the United States as Indiscretion of an American Wife (and as Indiscretion in the UK).